EliotKhachi/publicZk/202206100247/README.md

-# Introduction to Amazon EC2 Linux Instances
+# Amazon EC2 Linux Instances Tutorial

 The Amazon EC2 is the *Amazon Elastic Compute Cloud*.
 An *instance* is a virtual server in the AWS Cloud.
 With Amazon EC2 you can configure the OS and applications that run on your instance.